-- Take brahmi oil as required and mix with coconut oil.
+- Take Brahmi oil as required and mix it with coconut oil.
 Apply on the skin twice a day to get immediate relief from sunburn.

 Other Health Benefits of Brahmi

-- It is used in the treatment of bronchitis, chronic cough, asthma and hoarseness.
-Brahmi has antiasthmatic property.
+- It is used in the treatment of bronchitis, chronic cough, asthma, and hoarseness.
+Brahmi has antiasthmatic properties.
 It relaxes the respiratory tract and also manages allergic conditions.

-- According to the Ayurveda, Brahmi has antioxidant properties.
-It reduces oxidation of fats in the blood stream, which is the risk factor for cardiovascular diseases.
+- According to Ayurveda, Brahmi has antioxidant properties.
+It reduces the oxidation of fats in the bloodstream, which is a risk factor for cardiovascular diseases.